eygis/pokedex/README.md

-pokedex app created using create-react-app, work in progress
+pokedex app created using create-react-app